Government Junta of Chile (1973): History and leadership

 General Pinochet took over as President following a referendum that approved a new constitution.
-On March 11, 1981, he resigned his position in the Junta, and was replaced by the most senior General officer from the Army, who was nominated by himself.
+On 11 March 1981, he resigned his position in the Junta, and was replaced by the most senior General officer from the Army, who was nominated by himself.
 After that date, the Junta remained only as a legislative body under the presidency of Admiral Merino, until the return to democracy in 1990.

-In 1985, three communists were found with murdered, with their throats slit, by the side of a road.
-The guilty party turned out to be the Carabineros' secret service, and the Caso Degollados ("case of the slit throats") caused General César Mendoza's resignation on August 2, 1985.
+In 1985, three communists were found murdered, with their throats slit, by the side of a road.
+The guilty party turned out to be the Carabineros' secret service, and the Caso Degollados ("case of the slit throats") caused General César Mendoza's resignation on 2 August 1985.
 Mendoza was replaced by General Rodolfo Stange.
 Stange, who had risen through the ranks of the Carabineros to become General Subdirector of the police force in 1982, was appointed to General Director and served ex officio as a member of the military junta.
 Stange continued serving as general director after Pinochet's dictatorship ended in 1990.
-As of 2021, Stange is the military junta's last surviving member; he also served as a senator after the return to democracy.

 Political repression and human rights abuses

 Immediately after the coup the junta moved to crush their left-wing opposition.
 Besides pursuing revolutionary guerilla groups, the junta embarked on a campaign against political opponents and perceived leftists in the country, as well as family members of dissidents.
 According to the Rettig Commission, 2,279 people who disappeared were killed for political reasons or by political violence, and 27,000 incarcerated, most of them for long periods of time, without trials and in special secluded facilities in remote locations.
 According to the 2004 Valech Report, approximately 32,000 people were tortured, and 1,312 officially exiled.
 Among the cases of torture were approximately 3,400 cases of sexual abuse of women.

 Many of the exiled were received abroad, in particular in Argentina, East Germany and Sweden, as political refugees; however, they were followed in their exile by the DINA secret police, in the frame of Operation Condor which linked South-American dictatorships together against political opponents.
-Intelligence agencies including the United States CIA worked to assassinate many of those in exile around the world, including former Chilean ambassador to the United States Orlando Letelier and former Chilean President Eduardo Frei Montalva (1964-70).
+Intelligence agencies including the United States CIA worked to assassinate many of those in exile around the world, including former Chilean ambassador to the United States Orlando Letelier and, allegedly, former Chilean President Eduardo Frei Montalva (1964–70).